Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 16 Granite Belt Christmas Farm

-Fun fact – it takes 7 years to grow the perfect size Christmas tree, which requires pruning four times a year.
+Fun fact: It takes 7 years to grow the perfect size Christmas tree, which requires pruning four times a year.

 From December 1 each year, families can come and select their own Christmas trees and take part in special Christmas events.
-However, throughout the year there are events such as Christmas in July and Easter egg hunts.
+However, throughout the year, there are events such as Christmas in July and Easter egg hunts.

 Picnic baskets are available for purchase (pre-order required) and include treats like bruschetta, shaved ham, crumbed chicken, mixed leaf salad, white crusty loaf, cheese, relish, aioli and rocky road.